Junior Wardens news

 Junior Neighbourhood Wardens offered support to runners and charities at the recent Southampton Marathon.

-A massive thank you to all the Juniors and parents who helped at the Marathon water station on Sunday 7 April 2024.
+A massive thank you to all the Junior Wardens and parents who helped at the water station on Sunday 7 April 2024.
 You were all amazing.

-We even had a guest appearance from Alan/Pikachu.
-Everyone had a great day supporting all the runners and the charities they were raising money for.
-You should all be really proud of yourselves.
+We even had a guest appearance from Alan as 'Pikachu'.
+Everyone had a great day supporting all the runners and charities.
+You should all be really proud of yourselves!

 February Half Term 2024 SHOW

-Thank you to all who helped to support & educate our Junior Wardens.
+Thank you to all who helped to support and educate our Junior Wardens.

-A great few days’ working with our Southampton City Council Rangers Team, Hampshire & IOW Wildlife Trust, supported by local Neighbourhood Wardens.
+We had great few days working with our Ranger Team and Hampshire & IOW Wildlife Trust, supported by local neighbourhood wardens.

-While building we were talking to the Juniors about bees, bugs, birds and more to give them an understanding about their local environment and see how they can make a difference.
+While building, we taught the Junior Wardens about bees, bugs, birds, and more.
+This gave them an understanding of their local environment and showed them how they can make a difference!

-At the beginning of each session the Juniors were asked a series of questions to assess their current knowledge & again at the end to see what they had learned.
+At the beginning of each session, we asked the Junior Wardens questions to assess their current knowledge.
+We asked these again at the end to see what they had learned.

 Question | Before | After |